DIPLOMICS-SA/Genome-Assembly-Pipeline-Nextflow/README.md

 * Medaka for second round assembly polishing
 * BUSCO for assembly quality assessment
 * QUAST for assembly quality assessment

+Flye is used sepcifically for the assembly of diploid species.
+It is recommended to use canu (https://github.com/marbl/canu.git) for polyploid species as well as Purge_Dups (https://github.com/dfguan/purge_dups.git).

 # Dependencies